 Ever since the first Christmas I can remember, I woke up to the warm smell of cinnamon, apple, cranberry, and orange simmering in the crock pot.
-It was a tradition that came from my grandparents (and perhaps their parents) of making a drink called wassail for holidays.
+It was a tradition that came from my grandparents (and perhaps their parents) of making the holiday drink called wassail.

 What is Wassail?

-Wassail is a traditional German drink made with apple cider, citrus of some form, and winter herbs.
+The traditional wassail recipe is an ancient Anglo-Saxon drink made with apple cider, citrus of some form, and winter herbs.
+Historically it also contained hard alcohol.
 It’s delicious, and will warm you up on a cold winter day!
-This year, I found a way to incorporate herbs into the recipe for some added health benefits.
+Several years ago I found a way to incorporate herbs into the recipe for some added health benefits.

-Making wassail has now become a family tradition with my own family (as well as making gluvine, a spiced wine punch that my husband used to drink when he studied in Austria).
-They say that smell is closely tied to memory and the scent of this homemade wassail definitely brings back good memories for me, just as I hope it will for my children.
+Making wassail has now become a family tradition with my own family (as well as making glühwein, a spiced wine punch).
+They say smell is closely tied to memory and the scent of this homemade wassail definitely brings back good memories for me, just as I hope it will for my children.